Jacoby Jones: Coaching career

 Jones returned to his alma mater when he was named wide receivers coach with Lane College on January 16, 2018.
 After two seasons with the Dragons, he was back in Baltimore when Calvert Hall College High School appointed him to a similar capacity on October 6, 2020.
+Jones went on to coach the tight ends at Morgan State University.
+In 2022, Jones joined the coaching staff at Alabama State University.

 Dancing With the Stars

 On February 24, 2013, Jones was the first star announced to be on Season 16 of Dancing With the Stars.
 He partnered with season 13 winner Karina Smirnoff.
 They reached the finals but came in third place.

+Death

+Jones died in his sleep at his home in New Orleans, Louisiana, on July 14, 2024, three days after his 40th birthday.
+A medical examiner's office in Louisiana announced on August 6, 2024 that Jones died due to hypertensive cardiovascular disease from long-term hypertension.